bradypp/personal-website/src/content/about/index.md

 My goal as a developer is to provide pixel-perfect products that feel satisfying and are scalable and efficient under the hood.
 I love the constant learning and problem solving that comes with developing exceptional websites and applications.

-I graduated from [Manchester University](https://www.manchester.ac.uk/) with a maths degree in 2015.
-Over the years since, I've developed a passion for web development and have been focussing on continuously improving my skills.
+I graduated from [Manchester University](https://www.manchester.ac.uk/) with a maths degree in 2015 and have developed a passion for web development over the years since.

 Some languages and technologies in my toolbox: